-If the tail light is covered, you are less visible to traffic behind you, especially in the dark.
+If the tail light is covered, you are less visible to traffic behind you, especially when it is dark.
 Check that your baggage is fixed properly at regular intervals.

 Danger of accidents Changed handling characteristics and longer stopping distance with excessive payload.